 1. You Need To Eat Right After You Finish A Workout

 The window of opportunity after a workout refers to the period where your muscles are most receptive to taking up fuel.
 For the longest time, we preached it was 30-60 minutes.

 Our bodies continue to repair and rebuild muscle for the next 24 hours, so that being said, you’ll want to have regular meals every few hours (which you should be doing anyway).

+Plus, if you wait too long to refuel, you may find yourself ravenous and wanting to eat everything in sight.
 The food is going to help you recover quicker and may help decrease soreness and inflammation the following day (when *hanger sometimes strikes).

 - Soup (easy to sip on, and often high in sodium, which can be great for rehydration!)

 - Smoothies – More often than not, these are easy to sip on.
 I recommend adding nutrients in them, though!
 Oats are easy to thicken and add more carbs, or add in some beets or sweet potatoes in this sweet potato beet smoothie for some extra carbs and nutrients.